rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to find the minimum sum for traversing from top left to bottom right of a 2-d array.
 Refer to Day18/Problem 2.pdf for detailed information.

+## Day 19
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to printing the zig-zag pattern of an array.
+Refer to Day19/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to plalce the adjacent numbers together.
+Refer to Day19/Problem 2.pdf for detailed information.